geekswaroop/Maze-Runner-Game/README.md

 # maze-runner
 A popular maze runner game implemented using C++ and OpenGL.
-Developed during my semester as part of IEEE-Envision.
+Developed during my second semester as part of IEEE-Envision.

 ### How to run
 Compile the C++ program with the following command :